-The 20-year term will be twice the maximum length of any mortgage currently available in the Irish market.
+At the time it was the twice the maximum length of any mortgage currently available in the market.

-The company, founded by Billy Kane in 2018, is also to offer a range of 10 and 15 year mortgage products.
+It also announced it was offering a range of 10 and 15 year mortgage products.